sanger-tol/metagenomeassembly/README.md

 ## Introduction

+> [!WARNING]
+> Due to incompatibilities between the current version of nf-schema used by this pipeline and upcoming versions of Nextflow, this pipeline is currently only compatible with Nextflow releases >= 24.04.2 and < 25.0.0.

 **sanger-tol/metagenomeassembly** is a bioinformatics pipeline for the assembly and binning of metagenomes using PacBio HiFi data and (optionally) Hi-C Illumina data.